 Coworking trends show that the proportion of females in coworking spaces is about 44%.
 Over the past few years, one of the main reasons for this growth was the increasing proportion of staff eager to work in coworking spaces.

-Women used to constitute a tiny minority in this group, but their share among freelancers increased to about 46%.
+Women used to constitute a tiny minority in this group, but according to the latest women in the workforce stats, their share among freelancers increased to about 46%.
 The only group in which women’s participation is below average is business owners with employees (24%).

 5. There was a rise of 90% in the number of companies using WeWork facilities in 2017.